mjczz/mjczz/README.md

 - 📫 How to reach me ...

-The best way to learn to code is to code.
+The best way to learn to code is to code. \n
 But, to write good code, you will also have to read good code.
 Make a habit of reading good code.
 You can find many open-source projects on GitHub and start reading.